Inside Christ Church

 Left Window Right Window

 Christ Church has sought to incorporate the best features of both its parent denominations.
-As it uses Methodist premises there is a Church Council which acts as managing trustees for the property.
-The main decision making body of the church is the General Church Meeting which meets quarterly.
+As it uses Methodist premises there was until 2011 a Church Council which acted as managing trustees for the property.
+The main decision making body of the church was the General Church Meeting which met quarterly.
 Until 2008 the day to day running was by the Senior Steward and the team of Stewards.
 There were also four Pastoral Elders to give help and support in pastoral care.
-Now we have set up a new Lay Leadership Team of 11 members to over see the running and pastoral care of the church.
-In addition there are some 12 Pastoral Groups, each with a Pastoral Group Leader, to which members of the fellowship belong.
+We then set up a new Church Leadership Team of 11 members plus the minister to over see the running and pastoral care of the church.
+From 2013 a smaller team of around 9 has acted as the trustees of the church, reporting to quarterly Congregational Meetings.

 As a church we also involved with the work of Churches Together in Woodley.

-Becuase of the building of the new worship area, we have three halls of various sizes and a meeting room (the Stenner Lounge), available for hire for use by the wider community.
-We have started the Rainbow Café, open three mornings a week, using our modern fitted kitchen.
+Since the building of the new worship area, we have three halls of various sizes and a meeting room (the Stenner Lounge), available for hire for use by the wider community.

 Detailed History

-Page last updated 10th April 2008.
+Page last updated 26th November 2023.

 HOME